Treatment for Major Depressive Disorder (Depression)

-- Negative changes in your level of interest or pleasure in all, or almost all, activities for most of your day, most days in the week.
+- Experiencing a reduction in your typical levels of interest or pleasure.
+This drop in interest/pleasure may affect nearly all activities and last for most of the day, most days of the week.

-- Decrease in your appetite or 5% or more in weight gain or loss without intention to gain or lose.
+- Decrease in your appetite or a 5% or more weight gain or loss.
+This does not include intentional weight gain or loss.

-- Difficulty getting to sleep or sleeping too much.
+- Difficulty falling asleep, and/or sleeping too much.

-- Experiencing being agitation or slowed down in your body and movements that is also seen by others.
+- Feelings of agitation and/or of being slowed down in your body and movements.

-- Feelings of worthlessness or excessive guilt nearly every day that people who care about you do not would not agree with.
+- Feelings of worthlessness or excessive guilt nearly every day.
+People who care about you would not and do not agree with these feelings.

-- Decreased ability to think, decreased concentration, difficulty making decisions nearly every day as supported by you and others.
+- Decreased ability to think and/or concentrate, and difficulty making decisions nearly every day.

-- Recurrent thoughts of death (not just a fear od dying), recurrent suicidal thoughts without a specific plan, or a suicide attempt or a specific plan for committing suicide.
+- Recurrent thoughts of death (not just a fear of dying), recurrent suicidal thoughts without a specific plan, a suicide attempt, or a specific plan for committing suicide.